nhsconnect/nhslogin/src/testing-scenarios.md

 Any test data requests to support these scenarios can be requested via the [NHS login Developer Support Slack](https://nhs-login-support-slack-invite.herokuapp.com/).

 ## Vector of Trust check
-We use a [Vector of Trust (VoT)](https://nhsconnect.github.io/nhslogin/vectors-of-trust/) check to ensure that the VoT that is sent in an authentication request by a supplier matches the one registered against the client ID.
+We use a [Vector of Trust (VoT)](https://nhsconnect.github.io/nhslogin/vectors-of-trust/) check to ensure that the VoT sent in an authentication request by a supplier matches the one registered against the client ID.

 If it does not match then the authentication request will be rejected.